Dr Clarence Green

 Areas of expertise

 Dr Clarence Green has published and taught in areas of the cognitive psychology of language, literacy instruction, language development, corpus linguistics, disciplinary literacy, stylistics and English grammar.
 His areas of expertise are language and literacy, psycholinguistics, corpus linguistics and research methods (statistics).
-His research has appeared in journals such as Linguistics and Education, System, Cognitive Linguistics, Language and Literature, English for Specific Purposes, the Journal of English for Academic Purposes, Functions of Language, and Literary and Linguistic Computing.
+His research has appeared in journals such as the Australian Journal of Education, Language Sciences, Linguistics and Education, System, Cognitive Linguistics, Language and Literature, English for Specific Purposes, the Journal of English for Academic Purposes, Lingua.
 His book, Patterns and Development in the English Clause System (2017), is an examination of English clause grammar from a usage-based linguistics perspective.
 His corpus research involves using corpora (large samples of human language use designed for computational analysis) to explore the language of academic disciplines and produce pedagogical resources for enhancing disciplinary literacy across the curriculum in primary, secondary and second language educational contexts.

 - Vocabulary and vocabulary curriculum design